 Our clinics remain open and in many cases can see you from your living room (or other safe location) for a telehealth phone or video visit.
 Read more (and watch a video) about how to join a scheduled video visit here.
 Or, download our latest instructions for how to join a video visit.

 Duke ALS Clinic

-The Duke ALS Clinic, located on Morreene Road, provides multidisciplinary treatment and care for patients with ALS.
+The Duke ALS Clinic, located on Morreene Road, provides multidisciplinary treatment and care for patients with Amyotrophic Lateral Sclerosis (ALS).
 We also provide telemedicine for patients in North Carolina and conduct research.

 Duke EMG Clinic

 The Duke Electromyography (EMG) Laboratory is one of several labs comprising Duke Neuromuscular Services, which provides patients with electromyography, single-fiber EMG, nerve conduction studies, and other services.

 Duke MDA Clinic

 Duke Muscular Dystrophy Association (MDA) Clinic is dedicated to providing patients with muscular dystrophy state-of-the-art, efficient, and compassionate care.

 The Duke MDA Clinic is supported by the Muscular Dystrophy Association, and meets for one-half day each week to discuss patient needs and progress.
 Fellows and residents in neurological disorders see patients in this clinic.

 The Duke Neurological Disorders Clinic, 1L, provides most of the neurological care at Duke Clinic, offering treatments for general neurological conditions, epilepsy, multiple sclerosis, cerebrovascular conditions, neuromuscular conditions, and more.